12 Common Instagram Scams and How To Spot Them

 11. Crypto scams

 Many people still aren’t sure how crypto works.
 It looks like magical internet money that can make you rich or be a huge payout for ransomware criminals.
-Some crypto coins are legitimate (there are over 9,000 legitimate crypto coins as of 2023).
-Many of those coins sell for a nominal fee.
+Some crypto coins are legitimate, but others are downright malicious.

 12. Paid subscription hoaxes